AdobeDocs/commerce-php/src/pages/developer/cache/page/index.md

 ---
-group: php-developer-guide
-title: Page caching
+title: Page Caching | Commerce PHP Extensions
+description: USe page caching to improve the performance of your Adobe Commerce or Magento Open Source storefront.
 ---

+# Page caching

 Caching is one of the most effective ways to improve website performance.
 Generally speaking, there are two methods of caching content: